 In addition to these well-known works, there are also several lesser-known gems that are worth seeking out.
 For example, keep an eye out for Henri Matisse’s “Portrait of Marguerite Landsberg” and Wassily Kandinsky’s “Improvisation 28 (Rider).”

-If you’re interested in learning more about the artwork on display, the museum offers several guided tours.
+If you want to learn more about the artwork, the museum offers several guided tours.
 These are led by knowledgeable docents who can provide insights into the pieces and their creators.

 Past exhibitions have featured everything from post-impressionist paintings to Japanese calligraphy.
 Check the museum’s website to see what’s on display during your visit.